nikolaydubina/fpdecimal/README.md

 ## Appendix D: Is it safe to use arithmetic operators in Go?

-Sort of.
+Sort of...

 Operations with defined types (variables) will fail.
 ```go
 var a int64
 var b fpdecimal.FP3DecimalFromInt(1000)